What Is Spiritual Discernment?

 Discernment is more than just a skill.
 Discernment is a gift from God before it is anything else.
 Yet there are clearly skills you can put to use when using your gift, and you can become better at it through training and experience.

 Discernment is more than just a process.
 Even for the most 'material' or 'nitty-gritty' matters, there is a Spirit at work nudging us, leading us, even pulling us by the nose ring.
-Then again, even for the most 'spiritual' matters, there are disciplines, methods, processes, means, and tools which the Spirit can work through to help us discern rightly.
+Then again, even for the most 'spiritual' matters, there are disciplines, methods, processes, lessons, means, and tools which the Spirit can work through to help us discern rightly.
 Discernment isn't usually a sudden zap from beyond, but something which emerges from hard work and close attention.

 Learn to discern.
 Yearn to discern.